yosssi/goat/README.md

 Goat launches watcher processes defined on `goat.json` file.

-Default interval time of each watcher's execution process is 500 ms. You can change this interval time by specifying -i flag.
+Default interval time of each watcher's file check loop is 500 ms. You can change this interval time by specifying -i flag.
 The following example shows a command which sets an interval time to 1000 ms:

 ```sh
 $ goat -i 1000